-The school will make all reasonable endeavours to ensure that there are no personal data breaches.
+The Trust and its Schools will make all reasonable endeavours to ensure that there are no personal data breaches.

 In the unlikely event of a suspected data breach, we will follow the procedure set out in appendix 1.
 When appropriate, we will report the data breach to the ICO within 72 hours.
 Such breaches in a school context may include, but are not limited to:

-- A non-anonymised dataset being published on the school website which shows the exam results of pupils eligible for the pupil premium - Safeguarding information being made available to an unauthorised person - The theft of a school laptop containing non-encrypted personal data about pupils
+- a non-anonymised dataset being published on the Trust and/or Schools Trust websites which shows the exam results of pupils eligible for the pupil premium. - safeguarding information being made available to an unauthorised person. - the theft of a Trust and/or its Schools laptop containing non-encrypted personal data about pupils.